 How to Add Submission Guidelines to a Submission Form

-Click on the Submission Form.
+Click on the Form Builder

 Configure the Accordion field:

-Title: Name the field "Submission Guidelines."
+Title: Name the field "Submission Guidelines".

 Content: Add all relevant details about your submission guidelines, including: